-0-3 common species indicate more intensively managed grasslands with low grassland fungi interest.
-But be aware that this is not always the case, sometimes fungi do not fruit if the vegetation is too dense, or the weather too dry.
-You should not dismiss a site with a low number of species straight away, as sites are best visited over several years to assess their fungi interest.
+Scores of 0-4 indicate more intensively managed grasslands with low grassland fungi interest, but be aware that this is not always the case.
+Sometimes fungi do not fruit if the vegetation is too dense, or the weather too dry.
+You should not dismiss a site with a low score straight away.
+Sites are best visited over several years to assess their fungal interest (at different times from late August to late November, late October often being best).

-More than 3 different species of grassland fungi may be of grassland fungi interest and worth further investigation (see below).
+Scores of 5-11 would indicate sites that may be of grassland fungi interest and may be worth further investigation (see below).